zengjixiang/jina/docs/concepts/preliminaries/index.md

 This chapter introduces the basic terminology and concepts you will encounter in the docs.
 But first, look at the code below:

-In this code, we are going to use Jina to serve simple logic with one Deployment, or a combination of two services with a Flow.
+In this code, we are going to use Jina-serve to serve simple logic with one Deployment, or a combination of two services with a Flow.
-We are also going to see how we can query these services with Jina's client.
+We are also going to see how we can query these services with Jina-serve's client.

 (dummy-example)=
 ````{tab} Deployment